Precision Dental Implant Placements in Polk County

 Call us at Winter Haven Oral Surgery Phone Number 863-294-7648 with any questions or to make an appointment.Call Today Book In-Office Appointment

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Dental implants are titanium screws that are inserted into the jaw, and onto which a prosthetic crown is attached.
 Titanium has the unique ability to fuse with bone in the body in a process that takes several months after the initial implant surgery.
 The bond is so sturdy that the implant is just about as good as a natural tooth once the process is complete.

 Surgical Advances in Dental Implants

-Using the most recent advances in dental implant technology, Drs.
-Cornejo and Ramirez are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Cornejo and Dr. Ramirez are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Drs.
-Cornejo and Ramirez performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Cornejo and Dr. Ramirez performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.